 Essential oils like citronella, cinnamon, orange, patchouli, and clove naturally repel ants.

-However, clove, cinnamon, citronella, and orange oil all work as all-natural pesticides for ants, as they kill, not just repel.
+However, clove, cinnamon, citronella, and orange oil all work as natural pesticides for ants, killing rather than just repelling.

-Mix rubbing alcohol, orange oil, clove oil, citronella oil, and cinnamon essential oil with half a cup of water in a spray bottle.
-Start with 15 drops of each oil and 30 drops of alcohol.
+Combine rubbing alcohol, orange oil, clove oil, citronella oil, and cinnamon oil with 1/2 cup of water in a spray bottle.
+Use 15 drops of each oil and 30 drops of alcohol.

 Shake well to combine all ingredients.
 Your essential oil ant-killer remedy is now ready.